-Fair value of restructured loans to customers and borrowings from CBAR under below market rate originated under the Decree
+Fair value of borrowings from CBAR under below market rate originated under the Decree

-As disclosed in Note 1 to the financial statements, the Bank obtained borrowings from CBAR in the amount of AZN 77,346 thousand with 0.1% annual interest rate and restructured the loans to the costumers in the amount of AZN 85,309 thousand with interest rate of 1% under the Decree.
-Terms and conditions of both borrowings and loans originated under this Decree did not match the normal market conditions as at the initial recognition therefore the Bank recognized these financial instruments at fair value utilizing the market rate for similar financial instruments.
-The market rate used for discounting the similar loans was 24% and 7.5% for borrowings received from CBAR.
+The Bank obtained borrowings from CBAR with a 0.1% annual interest rate under the Decree.
+Terms and conditions of borrowings under this Decree did not match the normal market conditions as at the initial recognition therefore the Bank recognized these financial instruments at fair value utilizing the market rate for similar financial instruments.
+The market rate used for discounting the similar borrowings received from CBAR was 7.25% as at December 31, 2020 (2019: 7.5%).